Stories

 Allan Byrne recounts the story of his aunt, Adelaide Byrne, and her chance meeting in Bannerman Park with Douglas Black, a sailor ashore in St. John’s from a British navy ship.
 It was wartime and he was not in port for long.

-Born in St. John's, Allan Byrne is a historian, archivist, and folksinger.
-He completed an M.A. in History at Memorial University of Newfoundland, focusing his studies on the development of tourism in Newfoundland.
-For the past fifteen years, he has worked at a number of archival institutions in St. John's including The Rooms.
+Born in St. John’s, Allan Byrne is a historian, archivist, and folk singer.
+He completed an MA in History at Memorial University of Newfoundland, focusing his studies on the development of tourism in Newfoundland.
+For the past fifteen years, he has worked at a number of archival institutions in St. John’s, including The Rooms provincial archives.
 As a singer and musician, his repertoire includes many traditional ballads from Newfoundland.

 Community Newfoundlanders History Politics Encounter Government Soldier Military Love